eliot-des/StaticClipper/README.md

 # StaticClipper

 ## Description
 A simple plugin in VST3 format for a distortion effect, based on different whaveshaping functions.
+This plugin have been coded using the JUCE Framework.
 An oversampling option with different factors has also been implemented to reduce aliasing.

 ## Future Improvements